2E0PGS/blog/_posts/2021-05-16-arduino-temp-logger-and-gnuplot.md

 I wish LibreOffice Calc `ctrl + a` did a select on only the rows/columns adjacent like Microsoft Excel does instead of selecting the entire sheet.

-Below is the same data set but graphed using LibreOffice line graphs.
+Below is the same kitchen data set but graphed using LibreOffice line graphs.

 ![2021-02-15-kitchen-libreoffice.png](/blog/assets/2021-05-16/2021-02-15-kitchen-libreoffice.png)